-2.4 Materials
+2.5 Materials

-The body of this stove, which is most of its weight, is cast iron.
+The body of this stove, which is most of its weight, is carbon steel.
 Should it ever become necessary many years in the future, almost the entire stove can be recycled into new products, thus eliminating the need to mine new materials.